Our Essential Services

 - Having a written contract is mandatory—verbal contracts are not legally recognized.

-- Your landlord may not allow you to sublet the rental.
+- Your landlord may forbid you from subletting the rental.

 - Your landlord can increase your rent once a year, depending on the duration of your contract.